-19.3.3 Public Transport Orientated Development
+19.3.3 Accessibility Afforded by Public Transport Corridors

-In examining the potential for reframing land use policy in the GDA, the NTA carried out an analysis of land use development potential based on accessibility to the core public transport network proposed for the Metropolitan area in 2042.
-The analysis used the general areas set out in Table 5.1 of the RSES to identify large scale areas with potential to grow, and within the catchment of the proposed Strategy public transport network.
-(It is noted that potential growth areas also exist outside the Metropolitan area, but this has not been included in the analysis at this stage).
-The potential transport orientated growth locations within the Metropolitan Area is illustrated in Figure 19.1.
+In examining the potential that this Strategy offers land use policy in the GDA, the NTA examined the Dublin Metropolitan area in terms of the accessibility that will be afforded by the public transport network proposed in the Transport Strategy for 2042.

+This assessment was based on the Strategic Development Areas and Corridors, set out in Table 5.1 of the EMRA RSES, with a view to identifying key areas at scale with potential to grow, and which were within the catchment of the proposed 2042 strategic public transport network.
+It is noted that potential growth areas also exist outside the Metropolitan area, but this has not been included in the assessment.
+The output of this analysis is illustrated in Figure 19.2.